andriustheviking/unreal-notes/unreal-objects.md

 ### ACharacter : APawn

-  Characters are Pawns that have a mesh, collision, and built-in movement logic.
+  Characters are Pawns that have a humanoid mesh, collision, and built-in movement logic.
   They are responsible for all physical interaction between the player or AI and the world, and also implement basic networking and input models.

   *They are designed for a vertically-oriented player representation that can walk, jump, fly, and swim* using [CharacterMovementComponent](#UCharacterMovementComponent).

+### TargetPoint

+  - Point icon with no default behavior

+  - Useful as spawn points

 # Camera